Ynpact/ynpact-ssh-ssm-proxy/README.md

 Run it and for newhost or edithost command option, answer the script prompts :
 - Instance name tag : enter your target EC2 instance name-tag value
 - Connect via AWS SSO y/n : type "y" to gain AWS credential using your corporate IdP and AWS Identity Center (AWS SSO)
 - AWS credential profile to use : enter the name of the AWS credential profile to use to connect to the target EC2 instance (you must configure this profile beforhand).
-See credential requirement section to ensure this profile will authorize all action needed by the script
+See "operator credential requirement" section to ensure this profile will authorize all action needed by the script
 - Forward local AWS credential into EC2 session y/n : type "y" to forward/inject local credential that are used to connect to the EC2 instance into the remote SSH session.
 Otherwise, the remote session will use the EC2 instance profile IAM role.
 - Instance region : enter the AS region where the target EC2 instance is running
 - SSH user : enter the SSH user to use to connect to the EC2 instane.
 This depend the EC2 instance distribution.
 It might be ec2-user, ubuntu or any other user.
 - SSH private key file path : enter the path to the private SSH key to use to connect to the instance
 - Local path to public key to install in EC2 instance authorized_key [leave empty for no installation] : enter the path to the public SSH key to install in the SSH authorized_key file of the target user within the EC2 instance

+## Ynpact SSH-SSM tool usage
 ### Connect to a Pre-configured Host:
 In VS Code's command palette, select "Connect to Remote Host," and enter the host's alias choosen when creating a new host.
 ### Connect to a Non-configured Host: